 The SBA has determined that this rule does not affect any existing collection of information.

 When an agency issues a proposed rule, the Regulatory Flexibility Act (RFA) requires the agency to prepare an initial regulatory flexibility analysis (IRFA), which describes whether the rule will have a significant economic impact on a substantial number of small entities.
 However, Section 605 of the RFA allows an agency to certify a rule, in lieu of preparing an IRFA, if the rulemaking is not expected to have a significant economic impact on a substantial number of small entities.

-Accordingly, the Administrator of the SBA hereby certifies that this rule will not have a significant economic impact on a substantial number of small entities.
-The SBA invites comments from the public on this certification.
+The Administrator of the SBA certified that this rule will not have a significant economic impact on a substantial number of small entities during the proposed rule stage and no comments were received on this certification.

 Start List of Subjects

 End List of Subjects